Grandi Navi Veloci: Coronavirus pandemic

-Grandi Navi Veloci converted one of their ferries, Splendid, into a hospital ship in order to treat coronavirus patients.
+Grandi Navi Veloci converted one of their ferries, the Splendid, into a hospital ship in order to treat coronavirus patients.
 The ship was delivered to Liguria, Italy, on 23 March 2020, and was made available for the symbolic cost of 1 EUR.
 With help from Registro Italiano Navale and a number of local and national companies, many of which donated their time, materials, and expertise, Splendid was converted into a hospital ship in roughly 10 days.
 Docked at Genoa's Ponte Colombo, the hospital ship is currently treating only coronavirus patients without serious pathologies, such as patients recovering after having been previously intubated.